calebdre/System-level-project/readme.md

 - functions to made edits to a file
 - functions that accept input and responds to it (this one basically ties all the other ones together)

 Consult the document at the link above when you have a part to work on for exactly what you need to do.
 Hopefully each part is general enough to have no one step on each other's toes

+Heads up: final is on May 1st at 4:15pm-6:15pm

+We need to get this done by April 28th so we can present to the teacher on the 29th or May 1st.